 How Do I Connect My DSLR to My Laptop?

 While many DSLRs offer Wi-Fi or NFC connectivity, these tools are mostly used to connect your photographic device to either a smartphone or tablet, not a laptop.
-While this is perfect for most users, sometimes you might want to connect your DSLR directly to your laptop.
+While this is perfect for most users, sometimes you might want to connect your DSLR directly to your laptop, ready for photo editing.
 By connecting your camera to your PC, you can use it as a webcam, view your live feed directly on your laptop’s screen, instantly save your images and films to your computer, and even operate your DSLR through your computer’s controls.

 To connect your DSLR to your laptop, you simply need a USB cable.
 Most cameras will come with a micro USB to regular USB wire.
 Simply connect the two devices with this wire and then access your camera through a software program like Adobe Lightroom.
 This will allow you to see what you are shooting, perform post-shot edits, and save your work directly to your PC.